 It was here that Peshwa Balaji Vishwanath was born in 1660.
 The statue is a freestanding statue which means it can be viewed from all sides.

 A seal of Balaji Vishwanath is placed on the base of the Statue.
-On either sides of the base of the statue are images of Chhatrapati Shahu Mahraj of Kolhapur and Brahmendra Swami (Source).
+On either side of the base of the statue are images of Chhatrapati Shahu Maharaj of Kolhapur and Brahmendra Swami (Source).